nhunghoang/Brain-Genomics-TWAS-WebApp/README.md

 # Brain Genomics TWAS WebApp
-Simple web application for parsing TWAS results (regional brain volumes in the UK Biobank)
+Simple web application for parsing TWAS results from _Hoang, et al._ (regional brain volumes in the UK Biobank)

-_last update: Jan 29, 2024 (NH)_
+_last code update: Jan 30, 2024_

 ## How to Run